ComputePortal/wtsuite/README.md

 # Introduction
-*wtsuite* is collection of transpilers and other tools for html5 technologies
+*wtsuite* is a collection of transpilers and other tools for html5 technologies
 * wt-script
 * wt-script-grapher
 * wt-script-refactor